As we await the outcome of Pridgen’s antiviral herpes simplex trial in fibromyalgia, Albert Chang takes a deeper look at herpes simplex viruses.

 4 A hypothesis suggesting HSV infects the smooth muscles of arterial walls:

 The point is that there’s a lot we don’t know about the Herpes Simplex Virus.
-Whether or not it plays a role in Fibromyalgia and/or Chronic Fatigue Syndrome is simply speculation at this point.
+Whether or not it plays a role in fibromyalgia and/or chronic fatigue ayndrome is simply speculation at this point.
 We’ll find out more about HSV and Fibromyalgia in March, though, when Dr. Pridgen begins releasing information on the Fibromyalgia antiviral trial targeting Herpes Simplex.
 This study includes examining gut tissues for evidence of the virus.